NativeScript/docs-v7/ui/layouts.md

 ### Alignment

-Layouting applies horizontal and vertical alignment only when an element is allocated more size than it needs.
+Layout applies horizontal and vertical alignment only when an element is allocated more size than it needs.

 The following table shows the valid values of `horizontalAlignment`.